alidcastano/alidcastano.com/content/essays/2019-12-27-Appropriating.md

 I do believe a programmer should feel like a variable name is "their own," and most code terminology does belong to "a particular group."
 So those two connotations work well.

 Though, I'll admit, I was resistant to using appropriate due to the "stealing" connotation.
-It's often used in a negative sense, like "appropriating someone's culture".
-But I believe that, as a culture, we should consider our language as being MIT licensed.
+It's often used in a negative sense, like "appropriating someone's culture."
+But I believe that, as a programming culture, we should consider our language as being MIT licensed.
 You might choose not to use certain words out of respect for others, but other than that, appropriating should be a good thing!
 As the saying goes, good programmers copy; great programmers appropriate.